 2) Start by stating who you are, and briefly summarize your education, work and experiences that are relevant to the proposal.
-State in what ways our local Santa Fe National Forest is important to you.
+State in what ways the project area is important to you.

 4) Discuss the flaws of the draft environmental assessment analysis, and point out areas where the document is not clear or is missing necessary information.
 Explain why more accurate, in-depth, site specific, and substantive analysis is needed.

 5) If you include data or research, or environmental law and regulations, provide a brief summary of your references.
 Cite your sources.